abhirathod95/travel-blog/src/blog/travel/2018-10-10/London.md

 #### **First Glimpse at Trafalgar Square**
 ![test](../../../images/UK/London/London_11.jpg)

 Stretch out your legs at Trafalgar Square after that long flight if you flew like me from the US.
-Just sitting
+Just sitting in Trafalgar square

 #### **Sunset on the London Eye**
 ![test](../../../images/UK/London/London_3.jpg)

-Walking from Trafalgar Square
+Walking from Trafalgar Square to the London eye takes about 20-30 minutes.
+On the way you can stop to see the

 ##<center>**DAY 2: Day Trip**</center>

 I normally don't like to book day trips with a tour guide in a bus, but it seemed like the best option for seeing the most in our one day out of the city.
+I loved our tour guide.
+She kept using the word "lovely" just like a true Brit.

 #### **Windsor**
 ![test](../../../images/UK/London/London_4.jpg)